miroshar-success/js-study-notes/119-React-Redux/readme.md

 ```

     3. Inject dispatch and every field in the global state
-        NoteL Don't do this!It kills any performance optimizations because TodoApp wikk re-render after every
+        Note: Don't do this!It kills any performance optimizations because TodoApp wikk re-render after every
         state change.
 It's better to have more granular connect() on several components in your view hierarchy
         that each only listen to a relevant slice of the state.
 ```js